XavierChB/markdown-cv/index.md

 `June - Sept 2022`
 ___UROP Project: Optimizing Compilers-Automatic Parallelization_, University of Cambridge__

 Project Mentor: Prof. Timothy M. Jones

-Project scope: I worked under the <a href="https://github.com/CompArchCam/Janus/">JANUS</a> project, a "a same-ISA dynamic binary modification tool controlled through static analysis".
+Project scope: Worked under the <a href="https://github.com/CompArchCam/Janus/">JANUS</a> project, a "same-ISA dynamic binary modification tool controlled through static analysis".

-My job mostly consists of refactoring the static analysis component of the codebase using modern C++.

-I utilized the <a href="https://en.cppreference.com/w/cpp/language/constraints">"constraints"</a> features introduced in C++20 to modularize existing, monolithic static analysis pipeline, while providing an elegant approach to express the dependency relations between analysis stages, and allow for easy future extensions.
+Utilized the <a href="https://en.cppreference.com/w/cpp/language/constraints">"constraints"</a> features introduced in C++20 to modularize existing, monolithic static analysis pipeline, while providing an elegant approach to express the dependency relations between analysis stages, and allow for easy future extensions.

-I rewrote some of the pipelines to utilize the <a href="https://en.cppreference.com/w/cpp/memory">"smart pointers"</a>
+Rewrote some of the pipelines to utilize the <a href="https://en.cppreference.com/w/cpp/memory">"smart pointers"</a>
 introduced in C++11 to provide better memory-management to existing work, and eliminated many instances of memory leaks through this approach.

-Furthermore, I implemented dataflow and liveness analysis using the refactored architecture, to showcase how additional static analysis can be incorporated in the future.
+Implemented dataflow and liveness analysis using the refactored architecture, to provide an example of static analysis extensions under the refactored structure.

 GitHub link to the branch I worked in: <a href="https://github.com/CompArchCam/Janus/tree/refactor_redo">Janus refactor</a>